BarisAlbayrakIEEE/StructuralAnalysis/README.md

   using type = std::variant<Wrapper<Ts>...>;
 };

-// Create an alias to set DCG_Node as the wrapper class template <typename...
+// Create an alias to set DAG_Node as the wrapper class template <typename...
 Ts>
-using type_list_to_variant_for_DCG_node = typename type_list_to_variant<Ts..., DCG_Node>::type;
+using type_list_to_variant_for_DAG_node = typename type_list_to_variant<Ts..., DAG_Node>::type;

-// This type holds the variants of DCG_Node.
+// This type holds the variants of DAG_Node.
-// This type can be used to deal with the objects of DCG_Node where the stored value is not known statically: using DCG_node_variant = UnpackTypeList<CS_Types_t>::apply<type_list_to_variant_for_DCG_node>;
+// This type can be used to deal with the objects of DAG_Node where the stored value is not known statically: using DAG_node_variant = UnpackTypeList<CS_Types_t>::apply<type_list_to_variant_for_DAG_node>;

 #endif
 ```

-**From now on, i will stop using the term DCG node index and switch to type container index.**
+**From now on, i will stop using the term DAG node index and switch to type container index.**

 **Initial Member List**\
-Lets start by recalling the data that should be stored by the DCG:
+Lets start by recalling the data that should be stored by the DAG:
 1. ancestor and descendant relations,
-2. DCG node states,
+2. DAG node states,
 3. the structural data and
 4. the FE data (e.g. FE elements linked to a Panel instance).

-A corresponding member list definition for the DCG would be:
+A corresponding member list definition for the DAG would be:
-1. _ancestors: Stores the ancestor DCG node indices for all DCG nodes.
+1. _ancestors: Stores the ancestor DAG node indices for all DAG nodes.
-2. _descendants: Stores the descendant DCG node indices for all DCG nodes.
+2. _descendants: Stores the descendant DAG node indices for all DAG nodes.
-3. _states__DCG: Stores the states for all DCG nodes.
+3. _states__DAG: Stores the states for all DAG nodes.
-4. _type_containers: Stores the data for all DCG nodes.
+4. _type_containers: Stores the data for all DAG nodes.
 5. _FE_link: A descriptor for the linked FEM.

 **Ancestor Relations**\